DX-0w0/image-extension/README.md

+# Image Sauce Extract Extension

+The dist folder is the extension build.
+Replace/rename `manifest.chrome.json / manifest.firefox.json` to `manifest.json` to use in either chrome or firefox extension.

-# Gallery Image download
+# Local Image download
-Works only for gallery url images that increment the last path by 1 for the image.
+Works only for original source image urls that increment the last path by 1 for the images.
 ```
 Example
 https://example.com/xa125/1.jpg